flit/cpptemplate/README.rst

 Expressions
 -----------
-If statements and variable substitution blocks accept arbitrary expressions.
-This is currently most useful for if statements, as the expressions are only Boolean.
+If statements, variable substitution blocks, for loop filters, and set statements accept arbitrary expressions.

 Operators for expressions are shown in the following table, listed in order of highest to lowest precedence. x and y are subexpressions, and p is a predicate subexpression.